nest/nest-simulator/doc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

 .. note::

-   On some systems, or with some compilers, the CBRNGs may not give reliable results.
-In these cases they are automatically disabled during compilation and will not be available.
+   On some systems or with some compilers, the CBRNGs may not give reliable results.
+In these cases, they are automatically disabled during compilation and will not be available.

 What's removed?